New York City: When When Anticipation Isn’t Enough

 I don’t write these essays to explain songs as much as to sit with the feelings they stir up.
 If that’s your kind of thing, you can subscribe for free and read along each week.

-Someone who fit every description above.
-Someone I talked to about everything.
-Someone whose voice became familiar long before their physical presence ever could.
-For a while, that closeness felt like momentum.
-Like something quietly building toward arrival.
+Someone who fits every description above.
+Someone I talk to about everything.
+Someone whose voice has become so familiar, long before their physical presence ever could.
+Sometimes, this kind of closeness can feel like momentum.
+Like something quietly building toward an arrival.

-In New York City, there’s a clear dating, in-love energy at play, and that isn’t exactly what I was experiencing.
-But for a time, the sentiment landed anyway.
+In New York City, there’s a clear dating, in-love energy at play, and that isn’t exactly what is happening here.
+But the sentiment lands anyway.
 The anticipation.
-The sense that distance was temporary.
-That closeness was just waiting for the logistics to catch up.
+The sense that distance is temporary.
+That the closeness is just waiting for the logistics to catch up.

-What I understand now is that anticipation can feel like movement, even when it isn’t shared.
-That connection, by itself, doesn’t guarantee direction.
-And that wanting something carefully doesn’t make it safer if the wanting isn’t mutual.
+Even though the anticipation can feel like movement that connection, by itself, doesn’t guarantee a direction.
+And wanting something carefully doesn’t make it any more emotionally safe if the wanting isn’t mutual.

 That Cassette Didn’t Fix Anything